Good Administrator vs Bad Manager: From theory to competence

 Training is the basis of systematic thinking, and we could define skill as the ability to look for alternatives within that system.

-The competence, on the other hand, is the degree of autonomy and orientation, if not to excellence, at least to effectiveness in the performance of a task.
+Competence, on the other hand, is the degree of autonomy and orientation, if not to excellence, at least to effectiveness in the performance of a task.

 Being competent implies the ability to improve daily.
 It involves the development of experiences and skills, and above all of one’s own, alternative, critical thinking, capable of finding original solutions, managing risks, managing information from different sources and even one’s own philosophy.

 That’s why when they ask you what training you have, you better get up and walk away from that place.
+In the end, “Good Administrator vs Bad Manager” is a false choice.
+Competence comes from action: initiative, risk, and critical thinking turned into results.

-When they ask you: What can you do…? just go and do it…
+Therefore, when they ask you: What can you do…? just go and do it…

-Dont’ tell me, show me…
+Don’t tell me, show me…